Do All Fish Have Scales? - Types of Scaleless Fish

 Another scaleless catfish, the wels catfish (Silurus glanis) also belongs to the order of Siluriformes.
 This fish has a large size and is characterized by having an elongated body, with a large cephalic region and a mouth surrounded by three pairs of barbels.

-They are a very acute freshwater predator, living in rivers, reservoirs and other freshwater spaces.
-They rely on hearing, but their sight is also bolstered by a tepetum lucidum.
+They are a very acute freshwater predator, living in rivers, reservoirs, and other freshwater spaces.
+They rely on hearing, but their sight is also bolstered by a tapetum lucidum.
 This is a reflective part of the eye which helps them to see their prey in low lights.
-Cats, dogs and other animals also have this feature, allowing light to be reflected and enhanced to see better.
+Cats, dogs, and other animals also have this feature, allowing light to be reflected and enhanced to see better.

 Freshwater blenny

 Male blennies develop during mating season a kind of ridge on the head that characterizes them.
-They are animals of freshwater habitats, predominating in rivers where they can feed on some crustaceans, insects and other smaller fish.
+They are animals of freshwater habitats, predominating in rivers where they can feed on some crustaceans, insects, and other smaller fish.
+Blennies are also known for their unique reproductive behaviors, with males often guarding nests and caring for the eggs until they hatch.

 Other fish without scales